-The Orphanet Nomenclature of RD was seen as instrumental to implement the 2011 Cross Border Health-care Directive as far as RD are concerned.
-So, ORPHAcodes are the recommended code to trace RD diagnoses in the European Common Semantic Strategy 2019 & in the Guidelines on Patient Summary, Release 3.2, Mar 2022, and Release 3.4, November 2024xxvi as such ORPHAcodes (disorder level - aggregation level- and subtypes) are included\in the Code Systems used in the MVC - My Health @ EU - eHealth Digital Service Infrastructure (eHDSI)xxvii.
+The Orphanet nomenclature of RD is included in the 2011 Cross Border Health-care Directive as far as RD diagnosis is concerned.
+So, ORPHAcodes are the recommended code to trace RD diagnoses in the European Common Semantic Strategy 2019xxvi & in the Guidelines on Patient Summary, Release 3.2, Mar 2022, and Release 3.4, November 2024xxvii as such ORPHAcodes (disorder level - aggregation level- and subtypes) are included in the Code Systems used in the MVC - My Health @ EU - eHealth Digital Service Infrastructure (eHDSI)xxviii.